 How the Public Service List works

-The e-filing Public Service List is a directory of people, usually attorneys, that can be selected from within the e-filing system to receive a court filing electronically.
+The e-filing Public Service List is a directory of attorneys that can be selected from within the e-filing system to receive a court filing electronically.

 If you have an e-filing account, your account has a firm service contact list in addition to having access to the Public Service List.
 Firm service contacts are people who work for your law firm.